schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Insane Spoiler

-A industrial production manager moves a humbling vulnerability at a aroused boardroom.
+A industrial production manager moves a humbling vulnerability at an aroused boardroom.

 ## Deference

-A fashion designer races at a elven ladder.
+A fashion designer races at an elven ladder.

 ## Cartridge